sinclairzx81/typebox/readme.md

 ## Upgrade

-Refer to the following URL for information on upgrading from 0.34.x to 1.0.
+If upgrading from `@sinclair/typebox` refer to the 1.0 migration guide at the following URL.

 [Migration Guide](https://github.com/sinclairzx81/typebox/blob/main/changelog/1.0.0-migration.md)